martynas199/EliteBooker-backend/tests/product-payments.test.md

 3. **Verify in Stripe Dashboard:**

-   - Check Beautician 1's Stripe account
+   - Check Specialist 1's Stripe account
    - Confirm charges show as direct charges (not transfers)
    - Verify fees are shown on specialist's side
    - Confirm platform account has £0 from product sales